The Primal Scream

 The Primal Scream.
 Primal Therapy: The Cure for Neurosis (1970; second edition 1999) is a book by the psychologist Arthur Janov, in which the author describes his experiences with patients during the months he developed primal therapy.
 Although Janov's claims were questioned by psychologists, the book was popular and brought Janov fame and popular success, which inspired other therapists to start offering primal therapy.

 Summary

-In the book Janov describes the experiences he had with 63 patients during his first 18 months (starting in 1967) discovering and practicing primal therapy.
-He claims a 100% cure rate.
-The experiences he describes include a scream emitted by one of his patients, after Janov encouraged him to call out, "Mommy!
-Daddy!".
-According to Janov, the patient subsequently announced that he could "feel".
-Janov writes that primal therapy has in some ways returned to the early ideas and techniques of Sigmund Freud.

-Publication history

-The Primal Scream was first published in 1970.
-A revised edition was published in 1999.
+This book gives an account of the development of Primal Therapy.
+The book starts with an account of a group therapy session in 1967, during which a young man (Danny Wilson) underwent some kind of emotional catharsis during the therapy session.
+The young man was encouraged by Janov to call out for his mommy and daddy, which he did, only to fall into involuntary convulsions.
+After which, the young man announced "I can feel", and he then had some kind of emotional resolution.